The dough for Ragusan scacce traditional is made with remilled durum wheat semolina.

 Suggested Tools

-I recommend using a mixer, even though it is possible to work it by hand.
+I recommend using a mixer, although it is possible to work it by hand.

 Preparation

-– the dough is based on durum wheat semolina and durum wheat has a lower glycemic index than soft wheat;
+– the dough is made with durum wheat semolina and durum wheat has a lower glycemic index than soft wheat;

 – use whole wheat semolina to increase fiber content.